 The Registrar/Director - Teacher Certification strongly recommends that recently certified teachers who are dissatisfied with the outcome of a certification decision should contact the Office of Teacher Certification to discuss the decision prior to proceeding with a formal appeal.

-The appeals process should determine if the Office of Teacher Certification has applied the GIC Education Regulations appropriately.
+The appeals process should determine if the Office of Teacher Certification has applied the Teacher Certification Regulations appropriately.
 An informal discussion often clarifies issues related to regulatory compliance, policy application and potential for review of a decision before formal appeal.

-As per subsection 17(6) of the Governor-in-Council Education Act Regulations, an applicant has 180 days from the date of a decision of the Minister of the Department of Education to request a review of that decision by the Certification Appeals Committee.
+As per subsection 17(3) of the Teacher Certification Regulations, an applicant has 180 days from the date of a decision of the Registrar of Teacher Certification to request a review of that decision by the Certification Appeals Committee.

-- The Minister may refuse to grant a class of teacher’s certificate an applicant has applied for if the Minister has reasonable grounds to believe that the applicant does not fulfill the requirements specified in these regulations for the granting of the certificate.
+- The Registrar may refuse to grant the class of teacher’s certificate an applicant applied for if the Registrar has reasonable grounds to believe that the applicant does not meet the requirements specified in these regulations for the granting of the certificate.

-- If the Minister refuses an application for a class of teacher’s certificate, the Minister shall notify the applicant in writing of the refusal and the reasons for the refusal by ordinary mail no later than 45 days after the date the Minister received the application.
+- If the Registrar refuses an application for a class of teacher’s certificate, the Registrar shall notify the applicant in writing of the refusal and the reasons for the refusal by ordinary mail no later than 45 days after the date the Minister received the application.

 - A request for review must be: